rustberry/JSON-java/README.md

 The test file for the newly implemented feature is `M2Test.java`, which tests different variants of the given `JSONPointer` string, including the case of illegal path.

+## Milestone 5

+Both the callback style and the `Future` style are implemented.

+Test cases are in `M5Test`.

 # Overview